CurveDocs/curve-resources/docs/reward-gauges/token-reward-for-gauges.md

 ## **Approving the Reward Token for Deposit**

 Visit the reward token contract address on Etherscan and switch to the "Write Contract" tab.
 Use the *approve()* function, setting the spender as the gauge contract address and specifying the desired amount.
-For a standard token with 18 digits, the amount should be a whole number.
-To represent 1 full token, use: 1 * 10^18 = 1000000000000000000

 ### Call **`approve()`** on Etherscan on the reward token contract